Chris-Hesterman/Simple-calculator/README.md

-## SIMPLE CALCULATOR
+## SIMPLE REACT CALCULATOR

 ### Why?

-> Never made a calculator with react
+> Never made a calculator with React

 > Wanted to get acquainted with Hooks

-> Wanted to learn React-Testing-library
+> Wanted to learn React-Testing-Library

 ### Usage